 How is the multiplayer score calculated?

 SparkChess uses an Elo-based scoring system.
-Elo may be a bit confusing for beginners but it’s well-understood by chess players and it’s used by chess federations worldwide.
+Elo may be a bit confusing for beginners but is well-understood by chess players and it’s used by chess federations worldwide.

 The Elo system awards points based on which player is more likely to win based on the existing scores.
-Two players with equal scores should equal in skill and are expected to win 50% of the time.
+Two players with equal scores should be equal in skill and are expected to win 50% of the time.
 In contrast, a player with a much lower score is expected to lose.
-Let’s have this example:
+Let’s use an example:

 Player A has 2200 points and Player B has 1600.
 Based on the formula, Player A is expected to win 9 out of 10 games, so if he/she wins, there’s no big achievement and will be awarded just 1 point.
 In contrast, Player B is expected to win just 10% of the games, so of he/she wins, he or she receives 19 points.
 In fact, player B would receive 9 points just for a draw!